 - Current Release: Here the same logic holds true, you can run the latest Current Release management components (Controller, StoreFront, Director, etc.) to keep your environment on the latest technology; however, you might have one application that needs to continue to run on a legacy OS such as Server 2008R2 or Windows 7.
 A great example here might even be migrating from an older XenApp 6.5 farm.
 Here you can use the LTSR VDA for your 2008 R2/XenApp 6.5 applications, but all your modern applications as well as the management plane are leveraging the innovation and functionality of the latest Current Release.

 - Long Term Service Release: Many customers love the long-term predictability and maintenance schedule associated with the LTSR (5 years mainstream support plus an optional 5 years of extended maintenance).
 Again, if you are required to maintain any type of security certification, such as FIPS compliance or Common Criteria certification, it is likely that 7.15 LTSR will appeal to you, especially if you are running on an older version, such as 7.13.
 In this case, Citrix recommends upgrading the controllers first, so you can transition your management plane to 7.15 LTSR with your 7.13 VDAs and then upgrade your VDAs from here, but remember: to be eligible for the full benefits of LTSR, you can only have LTSR-eligible components running in your environment, as documented here.
+To help clarify, there is no mixed mode support for LTSR control plane with CR VDAs.
+The example is simply to show you how you can move to a complete LTSR compliant site.
+All components must be LTSR compliant to be eligible for the benefits of LTSR.

 All three options extend the power of the 7.15 LTSR to new deployment options, making it even easier to align business goals and technology goals.
 In addition, Citrix introduces this LTSR VDA deployment flexibility because at the same time Citrix also announced that future Current Releases, starting with any release in Q4 2017, would be deprecating support for legacy operating systems.
 The 7.15 LTSR product documentation outlined this upcoming change and Citrix product documentation continues to be the single point of reference for this type of information.
 However, I wanted to work with my colleagues to ensure that all of you were aware of these upcoming changes and also understood why Citrix was moving in this direction.
 Let’s start with a table summarizing what is changing, again refer to product documentation for complete details: